xxk990/cnn-tflearn/README.md

 # cnn-tflearn
-using tf learn build an CNN
+using tflearn build an CNN